CSE232-MSU/CSE232/labs/lab08.md

 ### Assignment

-You will write a "PlayNim" function that will determine which of two players wins the Subtraction version of the game [https://en.wikipedia.org/wiki/Nim#The_subtraction_game](Nim).
+You will write a `PlayNim` function that will determine which of two players wins the Subtraction version of the game [https://en.wikipedia.org/wiki/Nim#The_subtraction_game](Nim).
 The way this game works is that two players start with a pile of N coins.
 On a player's turn, they must take at least 1 coin from the pile and may take up to K coins.
 The player who is forced to take the last coin loses.

 Your function should have four parameters.